fhidalgor/mutagenesis_visualization/docs/index.rst

 Attribution and Contact
 -------------------------

 This package was written by Frank Hidalgo, as part of his PhD work.
-Should you have any questons or concerns, please feel free to get in touch at fhidalgoruiz<at>berkeley<dot>edu
+Should you have any questons or concerns, please feel free to get in touch at fhidalgoruiz@berkeley.edu

 Getting Started
 ===============

-In this section, you will find how to install the package and a manual with the different classes and functions in this package.
+In this chapter, you will find how to install the package (:ref:`installation`) and a manual (:ref:`implementation`) with the class, methods and functions in this package.

 .. toctree::
    :maxdepth: 1